js-choi/proposal-bigint-bit-length/README.md

 In contrast to other operations – such as `abs` and `sqrt` from the [BigInt Math proposal][] – the new bit-length API would probably be useful only on BigInts and not on ordinary numbers.
-We therefore are not considering adding it to the Math object.
+We therefore are not plannign to add it to the Math object.
+(But see [issue #4][] for more discussion.)

 [BigInt Math proposal]: https://github.com/tc39/proposal-bigint-math
 [already capped]: https://github.com/tc39/proposal-bigint-math/issues/21#issuecomment-1180917488